foundation-model-stack/fms-acceleration/scripts/benchmarks/README.md

 ## Logging Memory

-There are 2 ways to benchmark memory in `benchmark.py`:
+There are 2 ways to benchmark memory in `run_benchmarks.sh`:
-- With Nvidia `nvidia-smi`'s API by passing argument `--log_nvidia_smi`
+- Setting the environment variable `MEMORY_LOGGING=nvidia` will use Nvidia `nvidia-smi`'s API
-- With HuggingFace `HFTrainer`'s API by passing argument `--log_memory_hf`
+- Setting the environment variable `MEMORY_LOGGING=huggingface` (default) will use HuggingFace `HFTrainer`'s API

-Both approaches will print out the memory value to the benchmark report
+Both approaches will print out the memory values to the benchmark report.

 ### Nvidia `nvidia-smi`
 `nvidia-smi` is a command line utility (CLI) based on the Nvidia Manage Library (NVML)`.
 A separate process call is used to start, log and finally terminate the CLI for every experiment.